-Through the use of AI, banks can offer new services to its customers that would have otherwise been too expensive.
+Through the use of AI, banks can offer new services to their customers that would have otherwise been too expensive.

 While some people are worried that AI will put an end to the role of the human research analyst as we know it, others believe it will cause an increase in the number of jobs needed in the sector.

-Based on the Greenwich Associates survey, analyst Richard Johnson, who works for the company, predicts that around 15% of the industry’s job are at risk of being replaced by AI.
+Based on the Greenwich Associates survey, analyst Richard Johnson, who works for the company, predicts that around 15% of the industry’s job is at risk of being replaced by AI.

 Jobs involving sales that are relationship-based are also pretty safe, at least for now.
 And as of yet, I am still to meet a robot that can cook a better meal than myself.